Property purchase costs in Portugal

 Property purchase costs in Portugal The total cost of buying a property in Portugal includes the purchase price and the closing costs, which average 6-10 percent of this price.
 So how does it add up?

-Property tax in Portugal
+Property law in Portugal

 FAQs: Property purchase costs in Portugal